-Ardenwoods is the ideal setting for active senior living.
-Unique shopping, wonderful dining, exceptional cultural venues and museums, and an ever-changing lineup of fun and engaging local events are just minutes away.
-The Ardenwoods Wellness Navigator plans a complete calendar of cultural, recreational and social opportunities, so you can experience everything our area has to offer.
-These are great ways to learn something new, see new sights, and make new friends.
+Ardenwoods is the ideal setting for active senior living with easy access to all that Asheville and Hendersonville have to offer.
+Both cities have been nationally recognized for their unique shopping, wonderful dining, exceptional cultural venues and museums, and an ever-changing lineup of fun and engaging local events.
+Each season the Ardenwoods Community Life Services Director plans a complete calendar of cultural, recreational, and social opportunities, so you can experience everything our beautiful area has to offer.

 Shopping and Dining

-The Asheville/Hendersonville area features a vibrant arts and cultural scene, including Pack Place Education, Arts and Science Center, the 92,000 square foot complex that includes the Asheville Art Museum, Colburn Earth Science Museum, Diana Wortham Theatre, and the YMI Cultural Center, which features exhibits on local African-American history and African culture.
-Asheville is also home to the Flat Rock Playhouse, one of the finest local playhouses in the country as well as the Asheville Contemporary Dance Theatre and the Asheville Symphony Orchestra.
 Two of the country’s most highly respected men of letters, Thomas Wolfe and Carl Sandburg, resided in the area and both the Thomas Wolfe Memorial in Asheville and the Carl Sandburg Home near Hendersonville are available to tour.
-And, of course, no mention of the area’s cultural attractions would be complete without highlighting the incredible Biltmore Estate, George Vanderbilt’s 8,000-acre Blue Ridge Mountain winter retreat that features spectacular gardens and a 250-room French Renaissance-style chateau..
+And, of course, no mention of the area’s cultural attractions would be complete without highlighting the incredible Biltmore Estate, America’s largest private home.
+George Vanderbilt’s 8,000-acre estate built in 1895 features spectacular gardens and a 250-room French Renaissance-style chateau.

 There’s no shortage of fun, recreational activities in the Asheville/Hendersonville area.
 This is golf paradise, with the Great Smoky Mountains Golf Trails featuring 17 of the finest courses in western North Carolina, upstate South Carolina, and eastern Tennessee.
 Sports lovers can take in the NCAA Division I action of the Big South Conference UNC Asheville Bulldogs.
 Baseball fans can catch the up-and-coming stars of the minor league Asheville Tourists, the Class A farm team for the Colorado Rockies.
 Music mavens can immerse themselves in the multiple music festivals that occur throughout the area, including the famous Shindig on the Green in Asheville, the yearly celebration of bluegrass, string band, and Appalachian folk music.
 And railroad buffs can hop aboard the Great Smoky Mountains Railroad in nearby Bryson City for a scenic ride through the beautiful countryside of western North Carolina.